STRHercules/ModernCompanions/Wanted Features.md

 # Wanted Features

+## Class Additions
 * Sneaky Stealth Rogue Class

+## Weapon Usage Expansion
+* Classes will PREFER their preferred weapons, but will use anything given to them - using their preferred weapons first.

-# New Races
+## New Races
 * Orcs
 * Elves
     * Strictly skin based, maybe specific names if rolled with a unique skin

-# Companion Depth & Personality
+## Companion Depth & Personality
 * Personality Traits System
     * Give each companion 1–2 lightweight traits rolled at spawn:
     * Examples: